YingLiu4203/LearningKivy/Ch03 Widgets and Layouts/Widgets and Layouts.md

     SizePositionApp().run()
 ```

+In the above code, we use the bare `Widget` class to demonstrate the
+sizing and positing behaviors.
 This app display the following diagram.

 ![Default Size Position Window](./images/0303.jpg)

 In a Windows desktop, a root widgets uses all space of the user
 interface window.
 In my Windows 8.1 computer,
-the Kivy root window has a default size of 1020 * 799,
+the Kivy root window has a default size of 1020px * 799px,
 i.e., a width of 1020 pixels and a height of 799 pixels.
 The window has a default position that is on the top
 right part of the computer screen.
-A button widget has a default size of 100 * 100 pixels.
+A button widget has a default size of 100px * 100px.
 The default position is on the bottom left corner of its parent.
 In the above diagram we can only see one button because one is
 on top of the other one.